thinkcz/pico-toolbox/ToolBoxDriver/README.md

 This is kernel part of pico-toolbox, it contains various tools coupled with their UM counterparts.
-Driver is x64 only, and you need to turn on TestSigning option through BCD on windows.
+Driver is x64 only, and you need to turn on TestSigning option through BCD on windows and of course attach debugger unless you want to see PatchGuard BSOD.